Learning Interpretable BEV Based VIO without Deep Neural Networks: Introduction

-More formally, we consider the monocular VIO as a function that outputs a relative pose taking as input i) two consecutive frames, and ii) IMU data.
+More formally, we consider the BEV based monocular VIO as a function that outputs a relative pose taking as input i) two consecutive frames, and ii) IMU data.
 First, we utilize a Differentiable Unscented Kalman Filter (DUKF) to filter out noise from the IMU raw measurements and retrieve pitch and roll.
 As the covariance matrices of noise in both the motion model and the measurement model are not known precisely in practice, classical UKF relies on empirical parameter tuning given a specific scene.
 In contrast, we exploit the fact that UKF is differentiable and optimize the covariance matrices in an end-to-end manner leveraging the training data.
-This requires the estimator of the remaining 4 DoF pose to be differentiable as well.
-Therefore, in the second step, we estimate the remaining 4 DoF poses by converting monocular images to bird-eye view conditioned on the denoised pitch and roll \cite{qin2020avp}.
+This requires the estimator of the remaining 3 DoF pose to be differentiable as well.
+Therefore, in the second step, we estimate the remaining 3 DoF poses by converting monocular images to bird-eye view conditioned on the denoised pitch and roll \cite{qin2020avp}.
 The bird-eye view representation allows us to obtain a global optimal solution using Differentiable Phase Correlation (DPC) \cite{chen2020deep} in a single forward pass.
 Note that DPC leverages dense appearance information and does not introduce any trainable parameters.
 More importantly, it allows for back-propagating the gradient to the DUKF module to update the covariance matrices.
-The combination of DUKF and DPC provides us a fully differentiable, interpretable, and lightweight model for VIO, named BEVO, with 4 parameters of the covariance matrices as the \textit{only} trainable parameters in total.
-We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We present a fully differentiable, interpretable, and lightweight monocular VIO framework that combines the advantages of both traditional and learning-based approaches. \item We propose to use the Unscented Kalman Filter as a differentiable layer and leverage the Differentiable Phase Correlation on BEV images for pose estimation.
+The combination of DUKF and DPC provides us a fully differentiable, and interpretable BEV based model for VIO, named BEVO, with the parameters of the covariance matrices as the \textit{only} trainable parameters and no deep neural networks involved.
+We emphasize that by carefully combining the designed mechanistic model with learning approaches, the model is inherently interpretable.~\cite{rudin2019stop}.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We present a fully differentiable and interpretable monocular VIO framework for planar moving robots, e.g., autonomous driving or unmanned ground vehicles, that combines the advantages of both traditional and learning-based approaches. \item We propose to use the Unscented Kalman Filter as a differentiable layer and leverage the Differentiable Phase Correlation on BEV images for pose estimation.
 This novel combination allows for learning the covariance matrices from data in an end-to-end manner. \item Extensive experiments on KITTI, CARLA, and AeroGround demonstrate that, surprisingly, our simple approach shows competitive results compared to the state-of-the-art. \end{itemize}